linbaiwpi/linbaiwpi.github.io/_posts/2019-08-08-simulink-based-cv-hw.md

 In the next tutorial, we’ll explore: Which modules can be converted into HDL code, How to deploy the model to hardware, And some key implementation techniques.

 Specifically, we’ll generate the HDL code for the above model and verify it on a ZedBoard + FMC-HDMI-CAM setup.
-We’ll also learn how to use Line Buffers, how to generate patches, and how to implement a photo-to-sketch transformation (sample image from [GitHub](wyfunique/Convert-Photo-to-Sketch); please contact me if any copyright issues arise).
+We’ll also learn how to use Line Buffers, how to generate patches, and how to implement a photo-to-sketch transformation (sample image from [wyfunique's GitHub](https://github.com/wyfunique/Convert-photo-to-sketch); please contact me if any copyright issues arise).

 The resulting output is shown below (right: input image; left: hardware-implemented output).